luchosar13/expense-tracker/README.md

 - 📈 **Track Personal Spending**: Log all your daily or weekly expenses via terminal.
 - 📁 **Organize by Category**: View spending patterns like how much you spent on groceries, entertainment, or travel.
 - 🗓️ **Monthly Budgets**: Use the summary command to see monthly breakdowns of your expenses.
-- 🔁 **Automate Logging**: Integrate the CLI into scripts to automatically log recurring expenses.
 - 🧹 **Clean and Maintain Data**: Easily update or delete incorrect entries by referencing the expense ID.